 There may be some differences between posters created for the sciences versus the humanities but the goal is the same.

-You do not need access to special graphic design software to create a research poster.
-These tools are free for MRU students to access and easy to learn.
+You don’t need special design software to create a research poster.
+These free tools are available to MRU students and easy to learn.

 You submitted an abstract, got accepted, did the research and created the poster and now you stand beside your poster waiting for a visitor or adjudicator to ask you about your research.